lalithbachimanchi/genai_poc/README.md

 # Ingest Performance Test Results into Database
 How to run the application?

-1. Install Docker
+1. Install Docker and Docker Compose

 3. Clone the repo

 4. Go to the repo folder in terminal

-5. run the command docker-compose up
+5. Run the command docker-compose up

 You will see log of installations happening....